dliggat/dliggat.github.ioOLD/source/about/index.markdown

 As a bonus, Octopress is an interesting and highly-configurable technology playground, and a good way for me, as a server/data/analytics guy, to get some healthy ongoing exposure to web front-end technologies.

-## Contact

-Choose your own adventure below.
-Twitter is never a bad starting point.

-#### Twitter
-* [@liggs](https://twitter.com/liggs): My canonical online identity.
-Mostly used as a news aggregator, with occasional inane observations and retweets.
-* [@liggat_org](https://twitter.com/liggat_org): An [IFTTT](http://ifttt.com)-generated feed of this site's items.

-#### GitHub
-I spend most of my workday with GitHub always close to hand.
-I'm [dliggat](https://github.com/dliggat) there.
-I've got various projects there in the public domain, including my [dotfiles](https://github.com/dliggat/dotfiles) and my [boxen repository]([dotfiles](https://github.com/dliggat/boxen).
-Feel free to use/modify any of that stuff, and let me know if you need any help.

-#### Business - Factorial Systems Inc
-For business inquiries or anything otherwise pertinent, feel free to contact me through my [company site](http://factorialsystems.ca/contact/).

-#### Disqus
-I haven't had an account long enough to know if it's significant, but I'm [dliggat](http://disqus.com/dliggat/) on Disqus.

-#### LinkedIn
-Mostly for completeness, my profile is [daveliggat](http://ca.linkedin.com/in/daveliggat).

 <link rel="stylesheet" type="text/css" href="/stylesheets/about_page.css">